Heraldry: Greek symbols

-Ancient Greeks were among the first civilizations to use symbols consistently in order to identify a warrior, clan or a state.
+Ancient Greeks were among the first civilisations to use symbols consistently in order to identify a warrior, clan or a state.
 The first record of a shield blazon is illustrated in Aeschylus' tragedy Seven Against Thebes.

 Mon

 Mon (紋), also monshō (紋章), mondokoro (紋所), and kamon (家紋), are Japanese emblems used to decorate and identify an individual or family.
 While mon is an encompassing term that may refer to any such device, kamon and mondokoro refer specifically to emblems used to identify a family.
 An authoritative mon reference compiles Japan's 241 general categories of mon based on structural resemblance (a single mon may belong to multiple categories), with 5116 distinct individual mon (it is however well acknowledged that there exist lost or obscure mon that are not in this compilation).
+(Note: Some 6939 mon are listed here .)

 The devices are similar to the badges and coats of arms in European heraldic tradition, which likewise are used to identify individuals and families.
 Mon are often referred to as crests in Western literature, another European heraldic device similar to the mon in function.

 Japanese helmets (kabuto) also incorporated elements similar to crests, called datemono, which helped identify the wearer while they were concealed by armour.
 These devices sometimes incorporated mon, and some figures, like Date Masamune, were well known for their helmet designs.